ssbsukirat/medicine/Cardinal/CNS/Dizziness and Vertigo.md

 	- Paroxysmal
 	- Fixed unilateral or bilateral vestibular deficit
 	- Acute unilateral lesions cause due to imbalance in input
-	- Bilateral lesions cause imbalance and instability of vision ()
+	- Bilateral lesions cause imbalance and instability of vision (***==oscillopsia==***) due to loss of normal vestibular reflexes
+- Presyncopal Dizziness
+	- Cardiac dysrhythmias, orthostatic hypotension, medication or other cause of brain hypoperfusion
+	- Vary in duration
+	- May increase in severity till loss of consciousness or may resolve spontaneous
+	- Consider in patients with episode of dizziness in upright position
+- Questions
+	- Dangerous (dysrhythmias, TIA or stroke)
+	- Vestibular?
+	- If vestibular, peripheral or central!
+# Approach
+- History
+	- Unilateral or bilateral, acute or chronic
+	- Vertigo is illusion of self or environmental motion